JTP75/justbot/src/commands/README.md

 # Commands Module

-This directory contains the command system implementation for RustBot.
+This directory contains the command system implementation for Puetce.
 Commands are modular, self-registering units that extend the bot's functionality.

 The command system uses a trait-based architecture with automatic registration via the `#[ctor::ctor]` attribute.
 Each command is a separate module that implements the `Command` trait and registers itself with the global `REGISTRY`.